 6. Dance often and spontaneously.
 The parades and dancing never stop at Disney and even the least co-ordinated visitors find their feet tapping.
 Every time there’s a show a whole community is created through the arts.
 Everyone is equal and experiencing something together.
 So hop on over to Tik Tok and get your dance on!

 8. Lighten your plate.
 Disney has taken a strong stance on healthy eating over the past year with their Mickey Check icon on nutritious menu choices and they even have healthy downloadable recipes to try.
 And squirt the ketchup in a Mickey shape once in a while.

 9. Be a kid.
-Go ahead – pose with a princess, try to win a stuffed toy and go to Cinderella’s Castle for brunch.
+Go ahead – dress like a princess, try to win a stuffed toy in a makeshift living room game, and stage a Cinderella’s Castle brunch at home.
 It’s ok to have fun and recreate the innocence and playfulness of childhood.

 10. Go all in.
 If you’re going to do it, give it everything you’ve got.
 As an actor playing a role I’d have the proper coins in my pocket even when the audience would never know.
 But going all in made me more authentic.
 This is what Disney does at every turn.